-Alright, let's read more of Leviticus 12 and write down some details.
+Alright, let's skip past those pleasantries and write down some details.

-Read verses 6-8.
 When her purification period was over, what was she to do?
-She shall b ring to the and offer a for a b urnt offering, and a or for a sin offering. who are too Leviticus 1 poor to offer an ui re is a stipulation for those ablemished lamb.
-Read ose attention to what it says Now let's s kip back over to Luk e 2 and read verses 23-24.
+(See Lev.
+12:6.)
+She shall bring to the and offer a for a burnt offering, and a or for a sin offering.

+Although this was the law, there is a stipulation for those who are too poor to offer an unblemished lamb.
+Read Leviticus 12:8 again, paying close attention to what it says.
+What's the stipulation?

+Now let's skip back over to Luke 2 and read verses 23-24.
 What does this tell us about Mary and Joseph?